StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 1. Wait for the `stackstate-server-0` pod to be terminated.

-1. Save the following YAML fragment that created a Kubernetes job to a file called `import-stackgraph-data.yaml`:
+1. Save the following YAML fragment that creates a Kubernetes job to a file called `import-stackgraph-data.yaml`:
     ```yaml
     apiVersion: batch/v1
     kind: Job